acg-team/Bioinfo4B/README.md

 # Bioinformatics Course for Beginners

+Please follow the steps in the Preparation Page before the course starts.

 A two-day course for students and other life scientists who are just starting with bioinformatics.

 Prerequisites for this course: Although not required, familiarity with python or a coding language is recommended.
 Participants should bring laptops that have a working terminal.